Tom Crean (explorer): Terra Nova Expedition, 1910–1913

 Scott held Crean in high regard, so he was among the first people recruited for the Terra Nova Expedition, which set out for the Antarctic in June 1910, and one of the few men in the party with previous polar experience.
 After the expedition's arrival in McMurdo Sound in January 1911, Crean was part of the 13-man team who established "One Ton Depot", 130 smi from Hut Point, so named because of the large amount of food and equipment cached there on the projected route to the South Pole.
 Returning from the depot to base camp at Cape Evans, Crean, accompanied by Apsley Cherry-Garrard and Henry "Birdie" Bowers, experienced near-disaster when camping on unstable sea ice.
 During the night the ice broke up, leaving the men adrift on an ice floe and separated from their sledges.
 Crean probably saved the group's lives by leaping from floe to floe until he reached the Barrier edge and was able to summon help.
-Earlier that day, Bowers recounted in a letter that he had mistaken a bag of curry for a bag of cocoa, and Crean "drank his right down before discovering anything was wrong".